-Margot is a community organizer, movement builder, healer & ritual leader in practice who co-runs a queer Jewish chicken farm called Linke Fligl (left wing in yiddish).
-She hails from the midwest and currently live in the Hudson Valley, but calls the Jewish diaspora home.
+Margot Seigle is a community builder & ritual leader in practice who co-runs a queer Jewish chicken farm called Linke Fligl (left wing in yiddish).
+She hails from the midwest and currently lives in the Hudson Valley, but calls the Jewish diaspora home.
 Margot deeply believes in the liberatory potential of song and is so grateful for the opportunity to co-create a space that holds that vision.

-Batya is currently a preschool teacher in Boston, and was once a Teva Educator turned Transformational Experience Fellow at Isabella Freedman.
+Batya Levine is currently a preschool teacher in Boston.
 She plays a variety of instruments including guitar, mandolin, and saxophone, though voice is her primary instrument.
 Coming from the Jewish lineage of the tribe of Levi, who were the musicians in the Holy Temple, she is dedicated to music for the sake of healing and growth on the individual and communal levels.

 Nom grew up in Milwaukee, WI announcing songs for their father’s weekly Jewish radio show, and deeply connecting to Jewish music from around the world.
 They play drums, fingerstyle guitar, and jawharp, and they appreciate experimenting with nigunim and Yiddish folk songs.
 Nom is passionate about cultivating singing as a spiritual, radical, and meditative practice – one that can be a non-hierarchical collective experience for people to create intentional sacred space with their voices.
 Nom is currently a Rabbinical student at Hebrew College.